janezz25/irecogito/README.md

 # irecogito

-Annotate text with your tags / Annotate areas of interests in images with your own labels
+Annotate text with your tags / Annotate areas of interests in images with your own labels Modified version includes changes in annotorious htmlWidget enabling addition of annotations from R and improvements of annotorious toolbar plugin.

 * This repository contains an R package which provides a [htmlwidget](https://www.htmlwidgets.org) library for [recogito-js](https://github.com/recogito/recogito-js) and  [annotorious](https://github.com/recogito/annotorious).
 * The package allows to